Avi GSLB Architecture and Terminologies

 admin.
 GSLB configuration can only be performed from within the tenant named

 admin.
-A system administrator can place the DNS VS in the
+A system administrator places the DNS virtual service in the

 admin tenant or some other tenant.
-However, a site’s GSLB DNS VS can only be configured into a non-admin-tenant via the CLI using the UUID of the DNS VS. Each application administrator associated to that Avi tenant can then use that shared-DNS VS for their global application(s).
+However, a site’s GSLB DNS virtual service can only be configured into a non-admin-tenant via the Avi CLI using the UUID of the DNS virtual service.
+Each application administrator associated with the Avi tenant can then use the shared-DNS virtual service for their global application(s).

 A user with write access to GSLB Services and read access to GSLB Configuration can define global applications (GSLB services) in their own tenant.
-It is mandatory that the same tenant be present in all Avi GSLB sites for proper operation.
 The requisite DNS records are registered on the shared-DNS service.
-The tenant administrator is able to get analytics of only the GSLB services defined for that tenant.
+The tenant administrator is able to get analytics of the GSLB services defined only for that tenant.

 Note: Starting with Avi Vantage release 18.2.6, GSLB service creation are no longer dependent on the tenant user is logged in, but instead on the permissions of the GSLB user.

 For high availability, it is recommended to configure DNS for GSLB on a Service Engine group that is scalable to two or more Service Engines.
 It is also recommended to implement DNS for GSLB in more than one location.